AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/events.md

 ### aue:ui-publish {#ui-publish}

-The `aue:ui-publish` event is triggered when content is published (with invocation an the `BODY` level).
+The `aue:ui-publish` event is triggered when content is published (with invocation at the `BODY` level).

 The payload is a list of item IDs and their publication status.